mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 Equity practices widely shared across GSEs (and then within practice-based teacher education programs)

 ### Why are practice spaces important for work in equity?
+(core Dotger and Ashby 2010; Dutro and Cartun 2016)

 Opportunities for transfer ("Simulations are by design similar to possible patient encounters, which might improve transfer (of bias awareness) to interactions with real patient" (Teal et al. 2012, citing Croskerry 2009).

 much of the workon novices’ beliefs and dispositions was based on reflections and interpretations of practice, rather than embedded in the enactments of the actual tasks of teaching" (Dutro and Cartun 2016, citing Cochran-Smith et al. 2015).